 How the Technology Works

-Using analytics on opposing party productions offers some great conceptual benefits because the technology can recognize trends and associations that are useful.
+Using analytics on opposing party productions offers some great conceptual benefits because those types of technologies recognize trends and associations that are useful.
 While high-cost associates and partners can try to manually isolate the data that is most pertinent to depositions and trials with key terms, there is always a chance that data is missed through such manual processes.

 What’s more, analytics engines can help identify files based on characteristics the attorneys may not even recognize.
 For instance, terms like “Detroit Lions,” “turkey,” “family” and “football” may bring back documents that contain the term “Thanksgiving,” but those terms would miss any document that only mentions “Thanksgiving.”
 Analytics technology would recognize that and bring forward the other related documents, including identifying documents that solely mentioned “Thanksgiving” if appropriate.
 Moreover, analytics might also help you identify issues, facts and even people that hadn’t previously been known.